 He glanced down at the bare wooden floor, suddenly ashamed.
 "Aye, that would probably be best."

-She rose early on the morrow.
+She rose early, a few hours before the dawn.
 The fire pit in the inn had burned right down to glowering embers, and none save her stirred at such an early hour.

 She stretched out her aching muscles, using the aid of the burned down candle stubs to locate her few gathered belongings before dressing and stepping out of the inn, leaving a few gold pieces on the bar top as recompense for the extra-hospitality she had received.
-In spite of the early hour, not quite dawn, Idolf's forge was lit; he stood by it, newly-bared face illuminated by the fanned embers.
+In spite of the early hour Idolf's forge was lit; he stood by it, newly-bared face illuminated by the fanned embers.
 She noted that a horse stamped its hooves impatiently, tethered to the post nearby.

 She couldn't slip out of town without saying goodbye, at least.